curvednebula/zig-perf-test/README.md

 # Description

-This repo shows how to use PixiJS library from Zig in WASM.
+This repo is a performance test of using PixiJS library from Zig compiled to WASM.

 # Installation